RynnAethelWulf/Skin-Cancer-Data-Analysis/README.md

 - Ketapril and Naftisol regimen increased the  tumor volume significantly.
 - Capomulin regimen has been more effective for female mice.

 What can be clearly seen in the  mices for Capomulin regimen between tumor volume and weight has positive slope - indicating as weight increase in mouse , the tumor volume increase linearly.
-There is higher correlation between tumoor volume and timepoint for Capomulin regimen.
+There is higher correlation between tumor volume and timepoint for Capomulin regimen.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - UWA Data Science